 Of course, all your customer management cannot rely on this "simple" tool that, despite these constant evolutions, is still reserved for managing current requests.

-The Sculpture should be seen more as a hub for sorting requests and directing them more efficiently towards the expected solutions: selecting relevant FAQs, more complete marketing resources, the registration of a technical support ticket, etc.
+This should be seen more as a hub for sorting requests and directing them more efficiently towards the expected solutions: selecting relevant FAQs, more complete marketing resources, the registration of a technical support ticket, etc.

 Some platforms integrate part of the FAQs directly into the chat.
 That is the case with Helpscout, where you can suggest different content in the chat room depending on the page.

 Other solutions allow you to push personalized content by searching for information contained in your CRM.
-For example, at Dropcontact, we use Chatra to deliver via chat the results of data enrichment tests performed on Dropcontact. that allows us to engage in discussion with hot prospects.
+For example, at Dropcontact, we use Chatra to deliver via chat the results of data enrichment tests performed on Dropcontact.
+That allows us to engage in discussion with hot prospects.

 The video format 📹

-Studies show we retain that video better than text content.
+Studies show that we retain video better than text content.
 81% of Internet users browse the information with a maximum memorization rate of around 20% (source: WebDAM).

-Video enables marketers to engage their audience and deliver clear messages.
+Video enables marketers to engage with their audience and deliver clear messages.
 B2C marketing has been using it for many years, while B2B is starting to take it up more commonly.

 Videos can also be designed as a series, such as blog posts.
 Several episodes can be shared or put online regularly to build audience loyalty and encourage them to visit your site regularly.